theta360developers/showcase/apps.md

 **Online Programs**

-Our most popular online program for October - December!

 * [Scandy.co](http://www.scandy.co) - 3D print 360 pictures.
 Upload or capture a traditional or 360 panorama and order a 3D printed Scandy Sphere.
 Their process involves hand-finishing everything that comes through their printers.

 ----------